Living with Lions

 'Everyone sees lions on safari in Africa... they can't be dying out!'

-The huge and rapid decline in African lion numbers has largely been overlooked by both the public and conservationists, because lions are still often seen in National Parks and game reserves, where most of the remaining lions live.
+The rapid decline in African lion numbers has been largely overlooked by both the public and conservationists, because lions are still easy to see in National Parks and game reserves, where most of the remaining lions live.

 'So if lions are still quite common in National Parks in Africa, why is there a conservation crisis?'